Showing blog posts tagged with "Neil deGrasse Tyson"

 Einstein's Theory of Special Relativity has been tested with ever-increasing precision since its publication in 1905.
 One of its key predictions is that only light itself can travel at the speed of light.
 While the theory does not forbid particles from moving faster, such particles must be traveling backward in time.

-In this podcast from the spring, join Hayden Planetarium Director Neil deGrasse Tyson and six of the world's leading voices in this scientific debate for the 2012 Isaac Asimov Memorial Debate, “Faster Than the Speed of Light.”
+In this podcast, join Hayden Planetarium Director Neil deGrasse Tyson and six of the world's leading voices in this scientific debate for the 2012 Isaac Asimov Memorial Debate, “Faster Than the Speed of Light.”
 This year’s debate pitted some of the experimentalists who claimed to have discovered faster-than-light neutrinos against their strongest critics, and explored the ways that modern physicists are testing the fundamental laws of nature.

 - Dr. David Cline, Department of Physics and Astronomy, UCLA